signalno11/knowledge/nvidia.md

 <details markdown=1>
 <summary>Optional: 3rd Party Patch</summary>
 The goal of this driver is to increase compatibility with newer Linux kernel versions.
 It is recommended for more recent versions of Fedora (Linux ~6).
-I cannot verify if this patch is required, because I do not have a compatibile device to test it with.
+I cannot verify if this patch is required, because I do not have a compatible device to test it with.

 {: .note }
 As far as I can tell, this patch is intended to be used with the LTS kernel.